The toric g-vector of nestohedra: Compatible Dyck words

 Consider first a factor $UDD$.
 Since we labeled the $D$ steps in the right to left order, adding the labeling yields a factor $UD_{i}D_{i-1}$.
 A Dyck word cannot begin with a factor $UDD$, so there is at least one letter $X$ immediately preceding our factor $UD_{i}D_{i-1}$.
-If $X=U$ holds, that is, we have a factor $UUD_{i}D_{i-1}$, then the letters $U$ in this factor are matched to the letters $D_{i}$ and $D_{i-1}$: both $i$ and $i-1$ belong to the same block and $i$ is the maximum element of this block, hence $i$ is a filler of type (i).
-If $X=D$ holds, that is, we have a factor $DUD_{i}D_{i-1}$ then the $U$ in this factor is matched to $D_{i}$ and $\{i\}$ is a singleton block.
-The letter $D_{i-1}$ is matched to an earlier $U$.
+If $X=U$ holds, that is, there is a factor $UUD_{i}D_{i-1}$, then the letters $U$ in this factor are matched to the letters $D_{i}$ and $D_{i-1}$: both $i$ and $i-1$ belong to the same block and $i$ is the maximum element of this block, hence $i$ is a filler of type (i).
+If $X=D$ holds, that is, there is a factor $DUD_{i}D_{i-1}$ then the $U$ in this factor is matched to $D_{i}$ and $\{i\}$ is a singleton block.
+The letter $D_{i-1}$ is matched to an earlier $U$ occurring to the left.
 This earlier $U$ cannot be immediately followed by a $D$, hence $i-1$ is not the largest element of its block.
 Therefore $i$ is a filler of type (ii).
 The converse is straightforward and left to the reader. \end{proof}

 Substituting $j=0$ into Proposition~\ref{proposition_fillers} yields a new proof of~\cite[Lemma 6.4]{Hetyei_second_look}. \begin{corollary}[Hetyei] The $k$th entry in the toric $g$-vector of the $n$-dimensional cube is the number of noncrossing partitions on the set $[n]$ with exactly $k$ nonsingleton blocks. \end{corollary} It is worth noting that reading Dyck words backwards turns $UUD$ factors into $UDD$ factors and vice versa.
 Substituting $j=0$ into the reverse variant of Proposition~\ref{proposition_fillers} yields the following result of Denise and Simion~\cite{Denise_Simion}, first pointed out in~\cite[Lemma 6.7]{Hetyei_second_look}. \begin{corollary}[Denise--Simion] The $k$th entry in the toric $g$-vector of the $n$-dimensional cube is the number of noncrossing partitions on the set $[n]$ with exactly $k$ fillers. \end{corollary} It has been pointed out in~\cite{Hetyei_second_look} that the work of Denise and Simion~\cite[Remark~3.4]{Denise_Simion} implicitly contains the description of a simplicial complex whose face numbers are the coefficients of the powers of $x$ in $g_{n,0}(x)$.
 The first such construction was given by Billera, Chan and Liu~\cite{Billera_Chan_Liu}.
 Here we add a third possibility.
 It is a direct consequence of Corollary~\ref{corollary_nonsingleton}. \begin{corollary} The $k$th entry in the toric $g$-vector of the $n$-dimensional cube is the number of $(k-1)$-dimensional faces in the following simplicial complex: \begin{enumerate} \item The vertices are the subsets of $[n]$ containing at least two elements. \item A collection $\{S_{1},S_{2},\ldots,S_{k}\}$ is a face if and only if there is a noncrossing partition on the set~$[n]$ whose nonsingleton blocks are exactly the sets $S_{1},S_{2},\ldots,S_{k}$. \end{enumerate} \end{corollary}